Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Chain desyncs, halting further acks.

-Impact: OOG failures; $500k in stalled packets (medium severity).
+Impact: OOG failures; stalled packets (medium severity).

 Recommendations: